 - Cervical cytology

-- Adolescent Well Visit - The percentage of enrolled members 12 – 21 years of age who had at least one comprehensive well-care visit with a PCP or OB/GYN practitioner during the measurement year.
+- Child and Adolescent Well-Care Visits (WCV)- The percentage of enrolled members 3-21 years of age who had at least one comprehensive well-care visit with a PCP or OB/GYN practitioner during the measurement year.

-- Numerator: At least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during 2017.
+- Numerator: At least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year

 - Follow-up Care for Children Prescribed ADHD Medication Initiation Phase - The percentage of children 6-12 who were newly prescribed ADHD medication who had a follow-up care visit within 30 days of when the medicine was dispensed.